genwebcorp/genjax/docs/index.md

 === "Model code"

     <p align="center">
-    Defining a beta-bernoulli process in GenJAX.
+    Defining a beta-bernoulli process model as a generative function in GenJAX.
     </p>

     ```python